sajjad27/SOP/STORYBOARD.md

 ## 🏇 Doing

-- Add rich text (new URL, bold, italic, …) (add link and upload file is left, also you may add variable from here)
 - highlight the add button after clicking on it, on click again it should be cancelled
+- in the rich text, add variable can be added here
 - show actual values insted of variables on view guide
 - make on single select, it automatically jumps to the next one in the wizard
 - change the title name of the browser tab, make it sop - medical